ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 The grammatical rules in this document are to be interpreted as ABNF, as described in {{-abnf}} and {{-abnf-cs}}.

+Additional terms used in this specification are defined below.

+Strict I-Regexp implementation:
+: An implementation of this specification which supports only regular expressions that conform to the ABNF syntax in this specification.

 # Requirements

 I-Regexps should handle the vast majority of practical cases where a